 Graduate with your Esthetician diploma in just three semesters - ready to start your career providing esthetic services in a creative, exciting and fast-growing field.

-Please be advised that the Esthetician program will be located at our Cobourg Campus for the September 2015 and January 2016 semesters.
+Please be advised that the Esthetician program will be located at our Cobourg Campus for the September 2015, January 2016 and May 2016 semesters.

 Effective September 2016, the program will be located at the Sutherland Campus in Peterborough.

 You will learn how to provide a range of treatments, such as manicures and pedicures, make-up, skin care, body treatments and waxing techniques in the Esthetician program.
 Employment prospects are strong for people trained as qualified estheticians as more people are seeking treatments to maintain a youthful appearance, reduce stress and improve health and wellness.
 Here's what's special about our program: